-What is a Lien and How Does It Work?
+What is a Lien?
+Types of Liens and How They Work

 A lien typically stays in place until a loan or debt is paid off

-What is a lien?
-It's a claim that someone or something has on property that you possess or use.
-The individual or entity that has the claim—such as a lender—can repossess or foreclose on the property if you don't make payments on an associated loan or perform other agreed-upon terms.
+A lien (pronounced like "lean") is a claim that someone or something has on a property that you possess or use.
+The individual or entity that has the claim—such as a lender – is called a lienholder.

 An example of a lien is a payment agreement for a car loan.
 The loan document includes provisions that allow the lender to keep you from selling the car until you pay what you owe.

 The word "lien" comes from the Latin for "to bind" (like ligaments, for example).
 Liens bind a debtor to the lender for a property until the debt is paid off.

 When the property is sold, the lien must be discharged (paid), so the sale can be completed.